Trusted-Seed/dashboard/content/landing.md

   - description: "Beyond just being a safe community to include in the launch of your Impact DAO, we also support our members in the case they have legal issues while acting in good faith within a qualifying DAO.
-Under the hood, Trusted Seed is a legal mutual aid group. "
+Under the hood, the Trusted Seed is a legal mutual aid group. "
     title: Legal Shield
     image: /images/mission.svg
 links: